Metric resources

 POST /v1/dictionary/metrics

-Creates a custom entry.
+Create a custom metric entry.

 If the default dictionary includes an entry for the metric name specified in a create request, the custom entry becomes the effective entry.
 Subsequently, if the custom entry is deleted, the default entry becomes the effective entry.